raspberrypilearning/animated-story/en/step_2.md

 --- task ---

-Scroll down.
+**Test:** Scroll down.
 You will see that the 'SCROLL DOWN' text gets in the way of other content.

 --- /task ---

+You can do more than output messages to the Console.

-The element with the `id=hideBounce` has been used to trigger a `console.log()` message.
-It can also be used to hide the bouncing 'SCROLL DOWN' text, which has the attribute `id=bounce`.
+You can hide the bouncing 'SCROLL DOWN' text, by changing the value of its `opacity` property.

 --- task ---

-Add the JavaScript code to change the value of the `opacity` property of the bouncing text.
+Change the value of the `opacity` property of the bouncing text element, which has the attribute `id=bounce`.

 Setting the opacity value to `0` makes it invisible.